Coral in non-tropical regions: Rising sea levels

 Coral reefs have survived over many millions of years, despite ample fluctuations in climate and sea-levels, over many glacial-interglacial cycles.
-Whilst the disappearance of reefs in the past have been attributed to said natural fluctuations – either the sea levels have declined so much that corals were exposed and perished, or the waters rose so much that the corals drowned – our reefs are facing a whole new threat of extinction, on a level unprecedented.
+The disappearance of reefs in the past has been attributed to fluctuations – either the sea levels have declined so much that corals were exposed and perished, or the waters rose so much that the corals drowned – Earth's reefs are facing a whole new threat of extinction on an unprecedented level.
 What is new in the present is the scale and frequency of sea-level rising and warming, combined with greatly increased atmospheric CO_{2} concentrations, and other stressors induced by harmful human activities.
-To put it in perspective, warming at the end of the last glaciation was on average about 1 °C per thousand years, and has since risen by 0.5 degrees in the past century.
-Similarly, sea levels rose during the last glaciation at an average rate of 1m per 100 years, and has since increased by 25 cm, which is problematic because corals rely on a close proximity to the sun in order to photosynthesise.
+Warming at the end of the last glaciation was on average about 1 °C per thousand years, and has since risen by 0.5 degrees in the past century.
+Similarly, sea levels rose during the last glaciation at an average rate of 1m per 100 years, and has since increased by 25 cm, which is problematic because corals rely on a close proximity to the sun in order to photosynthesize.
 Whilst expected rates of temperature and sea-level rise for the next century are thus not in themselves unprecedented, they will occur in a vastly different context.

 Ocean acidification

 Since the Industrial Revolution began, the pH of surface ocean waters has fallen by 0.1 pH units, and since the pH scale is logarithmic, this change represents a 30% increase in acidity.
-Ocean acidification refers to this increase in acidity and subsequent decrease in the pH of earth's oceans, which is highly problematic when it comes to absorbing atmospheric CO2.
+Ocean acidification refers to this increase in acidity and subsequent decrease in the pH of Earth's oceans, which is highly problematic when it comes to absorbing atmospheric CO2.
 Even though nearly 50% of the world's coral reefs have been lost or severely damaged, coral reefs absorb even more CO2 than trees.
 As a whole, the ocean actually absorbs 93% of the heat, which is trapped on earth by atmospheric carbon.
-Coral reefs contribute to this by photosynthesising carbon themselves; and by supporting ocean organisms like phytoplankton and pteropods, who use atmospheric carbon to build their bodies and shells from calcium carbonate.
+Coral reefs contribute to this by photosynthesizing carbon themselves; and by supporting ocean organisms like phytoplankton and pteropods, who use atmospheric carbon to build their bodies and shells from calcium carbonate.
 When they die, they sink below the sunlit surface layer of the sea to the ocean floor and become incorporated into the sediments.
 It is the combination of processes like these that remove carbon dioxide from the atmosphere; which is one of the few semi-permanent ways of doing so.
 However, at low seawater pH (which is about 7.8 and below), forming calcium carbonate shells becomes far more difficult, as does absorbing atmospheric CO_{2}.
 This means that soon enough, ocean acidification will slow the formation of the reef itself and finally prevent it forming at all in large portions of the ocean.
-If this were to happen, and if the ocean became incapable of absorbing carbon dioxide, then scientists predict the earth's surface will exceed 50 °C, which is possibly uninhabitable.
+If this were to happen, and if the ocean became incapable of absorbing carbon dioxide, then scientists predict the Earth's surface will exceed 50 °C, which is possibly uninhabitable.